 So many years since 1980, but I don't believe I'm relying on faulty memory when I say that the portrayal of Wendy, by Shelley Duvall, under the direction of Kubrick, was not happily received by many.
 She was perceived as irritating.
 Ineffectual.
 Even ripe for abuse.
 She was not what people were expecting, whether they had read King's The Shining or not.
 And though Shelley has gained an appreciative audience, there are many who still perceive her Wendy with the same disdain.

-Even I, who had already seen and loved Shelley in Altman's Brewster McCloud, McCabe and Mrs. Miller, Nashville and 3 Women (as well as Allen's Annie Hall), was, at moments, somewhat taken aback by Wendy as I watched her from my theater seat in 1980, but the reason I was really hadn't to do with Shelley but the plot, that this woman would have submitted her son, and herself, to the clearly dangerous proposition of living in complete isolation with Jack.
+Even I, who had already seen and loved Shelley in Altman's Brewster McCloud, McCabe and Mrs. Miller, Nashville and 3 Women (as well as Allen's Annie Hall), was, at moments, somewhat taken aback by Wendy as I watched her from my theater seat in 1980, but the reason I was discomfited hadn't to do with Shelley but the plot, that this woman would have submitted her son, and herself, to the clearly dangerous proposition of living in complete isolation with Jack, a discomfort and trepidation that the doctor's interview with Wendy was intended to make us feel.
 Of course I knew the plot was based on the Stephen King book, though I didn't know how closely Kubrick might have followed it--I hadn't read the novel yet and wouldn't do so for another few years.
-However, being very attuned to abuse, I was furious with Wendy for her decision to follow Jack to the Overlook.
+However, being very attuned to the nature of abuse, I was furious with Wendy for her decision to follow Jack to the Overlook.
 My immediate emotional and personal response was fear and fury for the child, followed by concern for Wendy.
-My childhood not having been without difficulties, when she reassured Danny that everything would be just fine at the Overlook, my mind and nervous system wholly rebelled with rage.
+When she reassured Danny that everything would be just fine at the lodge, my mind and nervous system wholly rebelled.
 "Protect your child!"
 It was impossible for me to laugh in amusement at the contrary foreshadowing of doom.
-Then sometime during the watching of the film, I was won over by Shelley's portrayal of the abused, her uncertain reality, her fear and acute awareness that she should take great care with how she moves lest she bring on an immediate physical attack before she is in a position where she won't be overcome, flight and fight held in tenuous balance.
+Then, sometime during the watching of the film, I was won over by Shelley's portrayal of the abused, her uncertain reality, her fear and acute awareness that she should take great care with how she moves lest she bring on an immediate physical attack before she is in a position where she won't be overcome, flight and fight held in tenuous balance.
 Shelley was impeccable in the scene in which she tells Jack she wants to take Danny down the mountain and he explodes at her.
 She was amazing in the Colorado lounge scene, glancing left and right, always moving backward because she knows she dares not turn and attempt to run for if she does she will be brought down by Jack in a heartbeat, watching for when she is in the exact right place to strike Jack with the bat.
 Never mind the problem of the woman in the bathtub or the ghosts in the ballroom, here was the horror, and it was spot on.

 Shelley Duvall's Wendy, for many in the audience, is "the enemy" without their being at all cognizant of the fact.
 To understand the how and why is to examine one of the trickier aspects of the film in its exposure of the hatred of too many for her--the female, a victim, a survivor, and the enemy.
 Unlike Paths of Glory we don't have a Kirk Douglas letting the audience know when their response betrays hostile sexism and contempt for her vulnerability, not as even a feminine trait but vulnerability in general, even their own.
 Whereas the soldiers respond to the German woman's tearful song of love and loss, the audience of The Shining is not scripted.
 How will they respond to Wendy when left to their own devices?